genesiscommunitysuccess/docs/docs/04_web/03_design-systems/05_tokens/01_colour.md

 #### Foreground On Accent

 This is either black or white based on the contrast requirements.
-It returns white if possible, as a common treatment for an accent button is white text over the accent color.
+It returns white if possible, as a common treatment for an accent button is white text over the accent colour.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |